 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 58.
 The City shall work with the Sacramento Area Flood Control Agency (SAFCA), and other responsible agencies, to resolve flood plain restrictions that affect major portions of the City.
 Actions include: 1) complete the Sacramento River levee stabilization project, 2) begin construction of needed improvements along the perimeter levee system protecting Natomas, 3) implement permanent protection plan along the main stream of the American River as authorized by Congress and 4) modify operation of Folsom Dam and Reservoir to provide a minimum 100-year level of flood protection on an interim basis until such time as permanent protection of at least 200 year level is available.
 Expedite the completion of improvements that will increase flood protection in the City and allow Sacramento to accommodate its share of the regional housing need.
-Responsible Department: SAFCA (primary); Utilities 2012 Sacramento Area Flood Control Agency (SAFCA), with the support of the City of Sacramento and in cooperation with the U.S. Army Corps of Engineers (Corps), U.S. Bureau of Reclamation (USBR), and the Central Valley Flood Protection Board (CVFPB formerly The State Reclamation Board) is working toward achieving 200-year flood protection from major rivers and streams for the Sacramento area.
-Major components of the plan include: - Improvements to Folsom Dam on the American River, and maintenance of and improvements to the levee systems protecting Natomas, north Sacramento, and south Sacramento. - Improvements on Folsom Dam spillway are scheduled to be completed in 2015 with the Dam raise to be completed by 2018. - Natomas levees are anticipated have 100 year protection levels by 2014 and 200 year protection levels by 2015 - The South Sacramento Streams Group Levee Project, ultimately providing a 200 year flood protection level, is scheduled for completion in 2015
+Responsible Department: SAFCA (primary); Utilities 2012 Sacramento Area Flood Control Agency (SAFCA), with the support of the City of Sacramento and in cooperation with the U.S. Army Corps of Engineers (Corps), U.S. Bureau of Reclamation (USBR), and the Central Valley Flood Protection Board (CVFPB formerly The State Reclamation Board) are working toward achieving 200-year flood protection from major rivers and streams for the Sacramento area.
+Major components of the plan include: - Improvements to Folsom Dam on the American River, and maintenance of and improvements to the levee systems protecting Natomas, north Sacramento, and south Sacramento. - Improvements on Folsom Dam spillway are scheduled to be completed in 2016 to 2018 timeframe with the Dam raise to be completed by 2018 to 2019. - Natomas levees are anticipated have 100 year protection levels by 2018 and 200 year protection levels by 2019 - The South Sacramento Streams Group Levee Project will address the 200 year flood protection level in the south part of the city.
+The Corps of Engineers is currently studying the proposed improvements upstream of Franklin Blvd improvements and is developing a schedule to complete the work.
+The City in partnership with SAFCA is looking at improving Unionhouse Creek without federal participation.
+A decision on whether improvements will be made at the local level will be decided around June 2011.

 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 59.
 The City shall revise the Zoning Code to reduce the parking requirement for senior and efficiency units from 1.5 parking spaces per unit to one parking space per unit outside the Central City area.
 Encourage the production of senior and efficiency units.
-Responsible Department: Planning (primary), Development 2011 The City is on track to complete this zoning code amendment by 2011.
+Responsible Department: Community Development 2011 The City anticipates completing this zoning code amendment by 2012.
 60. The City shall prepare a study recommending new financing options to provide forinfrastructure in infill areas.
 New sources of financing could include state and federalgrants, the General Fund, the use of impact fees, bond measures, and tax incrementfinancing.
 Address infrastructure improvement needs in advance of, or concurrent with, new development in key opportunity areas.
-Responsible Department: Planning (primary), SHRA 2010 These efforts are largely being carried out through the City's Shovel Ready Sites Program which identifies key infrastructure investments to support catalyst development (see Program 40).
+Responsible Department: Community Development (primary), SHRA 2010 These efforts are largely being carried out through the City's Shovel Ready Sites Program which identifies key infrastructure investments to support catalyst development (see Program 40).